 Sending Statuses

 A status attribute is a device attribute that is updated by the device.
-It can be seen through the BioT Manufacturer PortalManufacturer Portal - The Manufacturer Portal is the portal you use as a device manufacturer, to manage all of your devices and your customer healthcare organizations. and/or Organization PortalOrganization Portal - The Organization Portal is the portal you provide to healthcare organization users (your customers) that use your devices..
+It can be seen through the BioT Manufacturer Portal and/or Organization Portal.

 The device is expected to update its status to BioT whenever it is requested to do so (e.g. BioT asks the device for its status after disconnect-reconnect events), and can also update when it determines necessary - i.e. status changes.

-For example: the device updates the cloud about its boot time (a built-in status field in the Device’s template using BioT ConsoleBioT Console - The BioT Console is the portal you use as a device manufacturer, to configure the entire BioT PaaS to your needs.), or its battery level (a custom field that can be added manually).
+For example: the device updates the cloud about its boot time (a built-in status field in the Device’s template using BioT Console), or its battery level (a custom field that can be added manually).

-To listen to status update requests, the device needs to register to STATUS.subscribe topic from read from the environmentData shadow.
+To listen to status update requests, the device needs to register to STATUS.subscribe topic read from the environmentData shadow.
 BioT will send an empty JSON message when it requires an update, usually after the device connects to IoT.

 BioT includes a list of predefined attributes for every device.
 It is possible to configure custom device attributes in a device template (see Device Template documentation for more info).